CleanDiesel/ShinSokuKun/README.md

 # ShinSokuKun

-Application for forest survey mapping.
+Python application for forest survey mapping.

+Surveying calculation API by Geospatial Information Authority of Japan is used. (https://vldb.gsi.go.jp/sokuchi/surveycalc/main.html)

+* `gpx_to_fox.py` Sort gpx tracks and waypoints, then convert to `fox.exe (software for survey drawing)` input text.

 ## Installation